 Signs of Opioid Overdose

-Opioid drugs, such as heroin, Oxycontin and Demerol, all produce certain psychoactive effects that influence how brain chemical processes work.
+Opioid drugs, such as heroin, OxyContin, and Demerol, all produce certain psychoactive effects that influence how brain chemical processes work.
 When abused on a regular basis, these effects impair brain and central nervous system functions.
-After a certain point, signs of opioid overdose start to develop as major bodily systems breakdown.
+After a certain point, signs of opioid overdose start to develop as major bodily systems break down.

 We can help you find the treatment you need.
-Call 800-934-1582(Who Answers?) toll free today.
+Call 800-934-1582(Sponsored) toll free today.

 Opioid Primary Effects